szydan/gists/setup/ide.md

 * console
 * plugins

-When you are just starting to program you need only a simple text editor.
+When you are just starting to program you only need a simple text editor.
 However the more you want to do the the more tools you will need and here an IDE comes handy.

-These days one of the most popular one is VSCode and all examples in this gists will use it.
+These days one of the most popular ones is VSCode and all the examples in this gists will use it.
 It is free and can be installed from [here](https://code.visualstudio.com/)

 ### Things good to do before you start using it